Lam Pin Min: Political career

+Controversies

+In January 2015, Lam was involved in a controversy in which Build-to-Order (BTO) residents in the Fernvale Lea estate, in his constituency, were not informed of plans to build a columbarium next to their block.
+Lam later upset residents further when he was seen sitting at the same table as the contractors at a Meet-the-People Session (MPS).
+The controversy led to Minister for National Development Khaw Boon Wan eventually telling Parliament that there would be no commercial columbarium at the site.

-In February 2018, it was revealed that Lam had sent an appeal letter directly to State Courts to help his resident, Tang Ling Lee, who was sentenced to one week jail for seriously injuring a motorcyclist in a road traffic accident.
-The High Court Judge, Justice See Kee Oon dismissed the appeal, stating that Lam's letter had misrepresented the facts and trivialised the injuries sustained by the rider.
-This incident led to a furor online with many netizens questioning why Lam, a legislative as well as an executive member of the government, was overstepping his duty by interfering with the judiciary.
-Such letters should be forwarded to the Attorney-General’s Chambers first.
+In February 2018, it was revealed that Lam had sent an appeal letter directly to the State Courts to help Tang Ling Lee, a resident of Sengkang West SMC, who had been sentenced to one week of imprisonment for seriously injuring a motorcyclist in a road traffic accident.
+Justice See Kee Oon of the High Court dismissed the appeal, saying that the letter trivialised the injuries sustained by the rider and contradicted the statement of facts Tang had previously agreed to.
+This incident led to many netizens questioning why Lam, both a legislative and executive member of the government, was overstepping his duty by interfering with the judiciary.
+Such letters were to be sent to the Attorney-General's Chambers and not the Courts.
+In response, then-PAP whip Chan Chun Sing wrote a letter to PAP MPs, saying that they should not write letters of appeal to the courts to prevent "any misperception that they [could] influence or interfere in the judicial process”.

-During the 2020 general election, Lam contested in the newly-created Sengkang GRC—which absorbed Sengkang West SMC, Punggol East SMC and parts of Pasir Ris–Punggol GRC but lost.
-This is the second time the governing PAP had lost a Group Representation Constituency (GRC) to the opposition since their loss to the Worker's Party in 2011 in Aljunied GRC.

-Personal life

-Lam is a Singaporean Chinese of Hakka descent and has family roots in Dabu County, Guangdong, China.
-He has three siblings; two brothers and a younger sister.
-Lam is married and has two daughters.